sjml/drax/src/assets/pages/user_guide.md

 ## Annotations
 You can add comments to files that will be visible to anyone else who edits that file.
 Select a span of text and click the "Add Comment" button on the right side of the toolbar.

-Annotation support is still preliminary, so there are a few limitations.
+Things to note about annotations:
-* The data for annotations is stored separate from the file itself, so they don't track through history.
+* The data for annotations is stored separately from the file itself, so they don't track through history.
+    * This also means that if a file gets edited outside of Drax, the annotations can get out of sync.
+Drax detects this and does its best to resolve them, but it may lead to some weirdness.
 * Anyone can edit anyone else's comment, so don't treat their attributions as authoritative.
 (This is actually the same way the comments work on Microsoft Word files, surprisingly!)